moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/html-questions.md

-#### What is the Pros and Cons of each putting script in head - putting script in end of body tag - using Async - using Defer ?
+#### What is the Pros and Cons of each: putting script in head - putting script in end of body tag - using Async - using Defer ?

 https://medium.com/@raviroshan.talk/async-defer-javascript-loading-strategies-da489a0ba47e